JMarcan/the-most-profitable-months-airnbnb-seattle/README.md

 - 3. When is the most profitable month to be tenant at AirBnB?

 I completed this project as part of Udacity Data Science Nanodegree where my mission was to choose dataset and formulate 3 questions to answer based on the data.
 To find the solution I had to follow data science CRISP-DM process.
-For this project is was Business Understanding -> Data Understanding -> Data Preparation -> Evaluation.
+For this project it was Business Understanding -> Data Understanding -> Data Preparation -> Evaluation.

 Business questions formulation follows my interest in travelling, digital platforms and sharing economy.